top of page

 Staying Safe on Safari

-• Keep a safe distance from animals, avoid making loud noises, and never try to feed or touch them.
+• Always maintain a safe distance from animals, refrain from making loud noises, and never attempt to feed or touch them.
+These creatures are wild and must be observed respectfully in their natural environment.

 Wildlife

 • The Serengeti is home to the Big Five: lion, leopard, elephant, buffalo, and rhinoceros.
-Lions are often seen lounging in the grasslands or stalking prey, while leopards are more elusive, typically found resting in trees or dense bush.
-Elephants and buffaloes roam in large herds, and while rhinos are rarer, they can be spotted in designated areas of the park.
+Lions are often seen lounging in open grasslands or stalking prey, while leopards are more elusive, typically found resting in trees or dense bushes.
+Elephants and buffaloes roam the parks in large herds, and while rhinos are much rarer, they can be spotted in designated areas of various parks.

 • In total, you can find about 15 species of antelopes in Tanzania, reflecting its varied habitats from savannahs to forests.